aymara/lima/lima_linguisticprocessing/src/linguisticProcessing/core/SpecificEntities/Overview_RuledBasedRecognizerAndNER.md

 ----
 There are 2 kinds of function:

-- constraints, which can hold zero, one or two arguments, and
+- constraints, which can hold zero, one or two arguments,
 - actions, without arguments.

 We need to create actions with arguments.